Stop being frantic about code testing

 Published on 2021-03-31.
 Modified on 2021-04-01.

 Code testing is not only great, it is a must as you cannot develop software without testing your code.
-However, there is something which I prefer to call "frantic code testing", which is something that needs to be avoided.
+However, there is something which I prefer to call "frantic code testing", which is what needs to be avoided.

 I am not against testing, I do vigorous testing myself during development, but I mostly prefer manual testing.
 During development every functionality is tested each time a minor change is made.
 The method I use is a rigorously usage of inserted breaks, where you halt the application at specific places during runtime and then check that the values and data is correct, all the time.
 At the same time you try to break the software, do things that you're not supposed to do.
 It is a very effective way to discover bugs early during development, because it not only quickly becomes a natural part of the development process, it is also better related to the way the software is intended to work.
 It is especially useful if you get into the habit of feeding the system the wrong kind of data.
 It is a method that requires patience and experience, but it is very effective.
 And no, it's not more time consuming that writing test, it's a more direct and natural part of the development process.

-I do also implement automated testing and automated monitoring, especially on critical parts of a system, but only when it truly makes sense, and not as a rule carved in stone.
+Automated testing and automated monitoring is very useful, especially on critical parts of a system, but only when it truly makes sense, and not as a rule carved in stone.

-But again, as with the object oriented paradigm, the industry has become frantic about testing.
-And it is seriously really tiresome how all this "best practice" keeps being taken to the extreme.
-I have witnessed how the issue of code testing makes some people feel superior, and how it is being used to look down upon someone if they haven't got a good test coverage.
+Sadly, as with the so many other things in this industry, many people have become frantic about testing.
+It is seriously tiresome how all this "best practice" keeps being taken to the extreme.
+Some people feel superior because of their testing and they look down upon someone if that person haven't got a good test coverage.

 Naturally your code already has comprehensive test coverage so I don't need to tell you that X is a bad idea right!?